danielroelfs/danielroelfs.com/content/posts/2025-remote-sensing-viticulture/index.md

 So let's load the geographical area we want to look at.
 As I mentioned above, we can specify an area we want to analyse using the GeoJSON format and we already outlined two plots above.
 I've added another plot to the GeoJSON to test the replanting analysis pipeline.
 For the real use-case scenario, I've also drawn outlines around two areas classified as "grand cru" by the [AOC](https://en.wikipedia.org/wiki/Appellation_d'origine_contrôlée).
 It was hard finding a GeoJSON map of the areas classified as *grand cru*, but then I found this website: [vinsalsace.com](https://www.vinsalsace.com/en/carte/#!/grands-crus/).
 On this website you'll find a map created using [Leaflet](https://leafletjs.com) with the outlines for all the *grand cru* areas in the Alsace wine region.
 These outlines are made using GeoJSON and since Leaflet runs client-side the GeoJSON definitions are available in the source code of the website, so using a bit of digging we can download the GeoJSON definitions of two areas we're interested in ([Altenberg de Bergheim](https://www.vinsalsace.com/en/carte/#!/grands-crus/altenberg-de-bergheim/) and [Schlossberg](https://www.vinsalsace.com/en/carte/#!/grands-crus/schlossberg/)). `openeo` is a bit picky about which GeoJSON definitions it accepts (e.g. it doesn't work well with [MultiPolygons](https://docs.mapbox.com/android/java/api/libjava-geojson/7.3.1/com/mapbox/geojson/MultiPolygon.html)), so it seemed easiest to just load the GeoJSON from [vinsalsace.com](https://www.vinsalsace.com/en/carte/#!/grands-crus/) into [geojson.io](http://geojson.io) and trace them myself using the Polygon option for both the *grand cru* areas I wanted to compare.
 Why these two particular areas?
 No particular reason, they sounded cool I guess.
 This resulted in a single GeoJSON file with a 5 different polygons, three for the PoC case about replanting, and two that correspond to two different *grand cru* areas for the real use case.
 See the picture below for what areas the GeoJSON we'll use covers.
 You'll find the two little adjacent plots in the bottom left.

-{{< image src=\"screenshot_geojson.png\" caption=\"Geographical boundaries in the GeoJSON used in the analysis.
+{{< figure src=\"screenshot_geojson.png\" caption=\"Geographical boundaries in the GeoJSON used in the analysis.
 The two large areas in the bottom left and top right are the grand cru areas, and the three little specks in the middle are plots for the replanting examples.\" alt=\"Larger sattelite image showing the outlines of the plots of land of interest for the futher analysis\" >}}

 We can load the file as we would any other JSON using the snippet below: